 1. Shaw Walnut Coffee Table | 2.
 Shadow Box Coffee Table | 3.
 Pedestal Wood Coffee Table | 4.
 Tvilum Diana Coffee Table | 5.
 Logan Industrial Coffee Table | 6.
 Marisol Coffee Table | 7.
 Mabel Coffee Table | 8.
 Grey and White Marble Coffee Table | 9.
 Savi Striped Inlay Coffee Table | 10.
 Naya Pop-Up Coffee Table | 11.
 Blake Raffia Coffee Table | 12.
 Corbyn Coffee Table | 13.
 Elemental Layers Coffee Table | 14.
 Turned Leg Wood Coffee Table | 15.
 Nordcasa Coffee Table | 16.
 Lakin Recycled Teak Coffee Table | 17.
 Gold Metal And Glass Aurora Coffee Table With Shelf | 18.
 Bios | 19.
 Leon Burl Wood Coffee Table | 20.
 Mid-Century Pop-Up Storage Coffee Table | 21.
 Rosamonde Coffee Table

 If you have a large comfy sectional or the traditional conversational set up with a sofa and a couple of chairs (kind of like Ginny’s living room above), a square table is a great choice.
 It fits perfectly in the L-shape nook of your sectional or the big space in the middle of your chat zone.
 The best part of a square table?
 You get the most styling space bang for your buck.
 Who doesn’t love a well-styled coffee table vignette?
-We really like the mix of the square top and round base of table #1 for a play on shapes.
-Similar to the shadow box table we talked about in the previous section, #2 from IKEA has a draw with four sections, and the glass top lets you see all the pretty things you decide to store (definitely not the best option if you know you’ll just end up junking up that drawer with remotes and catalogs, though).
+We really like the mix of the square top and round base of table #1 or #18 for a play on shapes.
+Similar to the shadow box table we talked about in the previous section, #2 from IKEA has a drawer with four sections, and the glass top lets you see all the pretty things you decide to store (definitely not the best option if you know you’ll just end up junking up that drawer with remotes and catalogs, though).